Tractor Operating Income from 2010 to 2026

 One of the main advantages of trading using pair correlations is that every trade hedges away some risk.
 Because there are two separate transactions required, even if Tractor Supply position performs unexpectedly, the other equity can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Tractor Supply will appreciate offsetting losses from the drop in the long position's value.

-Moving together with Tractor Stock
+Moving against Tractor Stock

 The ability to find closely correlated positions to Tractor Supply could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace Tractor Supply when you sell it.
 If you don't do this, your portfolio allocation will be skewed against your target asset allocation.
 So, investors can't just sell and buy back Tractor Supply - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling Tractor Supply to buy it.